tobek/laminae/notes.md

     + Parrigues
     + crying/self-doubt
     + finds a companion
+- maybe apertures really freak her out, she keeps thinking one will kill her (one does)
 - more close interactions with people, potentially named, coming up multiple times
+- as this visitor had ingratiated herself on account of asking a bunch of interesting questions
+- example of her drawing and redirecting attention ("who had noticed this visitor and...", "who insisted that this visitor...")
 - parrigues: "claimed to recognize one of the authors, but she responded that they were not acquainted" - maybe somewhere where EVERYBODY seems to recognize one the author, this was assumed to be a trait of the plane, but didn't happen to anyone else, so... make of it what you will.
 NND?
 - the conduit
 - she helps resolve some laminal dispute
 - on echo plateau or NGD or CGD she gives up looking for her brother, and/or where she forgave herself
     + "it was here that this visitor formally gave up on the cause that began her journey" eh
 - a slip up where she reveals that it's fictional
-    + like "but this visitor couldn't think of a more plausible outcome for this lamina" NND
+    + like "but this visitor couldn't imagine a more plausible outcome for this lamina" NND
     + this visitor's imagination couldn't...
-    + maybe translator's note calls attention to it, translates it as something more plausible but gives alternate that makes you question
+    + maybe translator's note calls attention to it, translates it as something more plausible but gives alternate that makes you question - or leaves original for authenticity but gives alternative of what he thinks it was a typo for
     + relevant idioms
         *
 - it was here that this visitor realized the cultural flaw---bad stories---that led to her self-exile, and decided to work to set it right - LEC or LEP?